SimonLodal/xenum/docs/README.md

 - Orange has Ordinal=44, Sour=false (default) and Color="unknown".
 - Lemon has Ordinal=17, Sour=true and Color="yellow".

-Code generation is like in the first example:
+Trigger code generation like in the first example:
-Header part:
+- Header part:

 	XENUM5_DECLARE(Fruits)
-Source part:
+- Source part:

 	XENUM5_DEFINE(Fruits)